Article Tags: Nutrition | seasonal health | prevention | health education | integrative medicine

 Other sources of vitamin D

-Vit.
-D requirements can be satisfied by eating vitamin D rich foods like oily fish, liver, egg yolks, mushrooms, salmon, sardines and Vit.
-D fortified foods.
+Vit D requirements can be satisfied by eating Vitamin D-containing foods like oily fish, liver, egg yolks, mushrooms, salmon, sardines and fortified foods (although the fortified vitamin D is usually irradiated vitamin D2, and we want more natural D3.

 How much is enough?